MCarlquist/gissy/README.md

 ## ✨ Key Features

+- **Open Source**: Free to use, licensed under MIT, and open to community contributions.
 - **Intelligent File Watcher**: Automatically detects file changes in your repository
 - **Automated Workflow**: Runs your tests and linter, then stages, commits, and pushes your changes seamlessly
 - **SSH Key Setup**: Automatic SSH key generation and GitHub configuration for seamless authentication